Baileys Frozen Mochaccino, can’t get much better than No-Bake, Chocolate, Coffee and Baileys. Perfect and Delicious.

 - Remove from heat.

-Add chocolate chips, Baileys and boiled mixture stir until melted and smooth pour mixture into a blender and blend for approximately 3 minutes.
+Add chocolate chips, Baileys and boiled mixture stir until melted and smooth pour mixture into a blender and blend for approximately 2-3 minutes.

 - Let cool to room temperature.

 In a medium bowl beat whipping cream until stiff, fold in the cooled chocolate mixture.
 Pour into individual serving bowls.
 Cover with plastic wrap (make sure the plastic touches the top of the chocolate mixture).
 Freeze for at least 8 hours or over-night.
 Let sit 15-20 minutes before serving.
 Top with additional whipped cream if desired before serving.
 Enjoy!